More Desert/Sierra Bookstores

 Spellbinder has been the place for booklovers in the Owens Valley since 1970.
 Independently owned and stocked with a wide range of fiction, kids’ books, nonfiction, and regional titles, this classic stop on the 395 in downtown Bishop also has the Pupfish Cafe, serving coffee and snacks in back.
 Bishop

 A real High Desert experience awaits the book browser at Laura Sibley Bone’s Wonderland Books.
-Open when the flag’s up outside, Wonderland is located in a classic homestead cabin across the road from the Palms, a restaurant also owned by the Sibley family.
+Open on Sundays and when the flag’s up outside, Wonderland is located in a classic homestead cabin across the road from the Palms, a restaurant also owned by the Sibley family.
 The bar, on quiet afternoons, is a fine place to read whatever you may have picked up at Wonderland.
 Wonder Valley

 At its downtown location on Donner Pass Road, where it moved in 2020, Word After Word offers a wonderfully selected inventory of new books, including local and regional titles as well as bestsellers, and a welcoming kids’ room so adults can browse in peace.
 The store also operates Rock Cellar Records in the basement, where it sells vinyl and bargain-priced books.
 Truckee